jrhuerga/sfdc_oppty2trello/README.md

 # sfdc_oppty2trello
-Mule flow to sync new Salesforce Oppty to Trello
+Mule flow to sync new Salesforce Oppty to Trello.
+Change